bioinformatics-policlinicogemelli/Varan/README.md

 python varan.py -i <path_to_sample_file> -o <path_output_folder> -c <type_of_cancer> -k -f dpo
 ```

-⚠️ More than one filter can be applied simultaneously
+⚠️ More than one filter can be applied simultaneously<br>
-⚠️ Filtered maf will be stored inside a folder named MAF_Filtered or MAF_Onco_filtered (if -k and -f o options are set)
-⚠️ o filtering required -k option set
+⚠️ oncokb filter (o) required -k option

 </details>